-Dennis Hof, deceased brothel owner dubbed the ‘Trump of Pahrump,’ wins state assembly seat in Nevada
+Dennis Hof, deceased brothel owner dubbed the ‘Trump of Pahrump,’ wins seat in Nevada

-On Monday, Nevada brothel owner Dennis Hof was laid to rest in a lipstick-red casket strewn with roses.
+Nevada brothel owner Dennis Hof was laid to rest Monday in a lipstick-red casket strewn with roses.
 A floral arrangement approximating the silhouettes of two mating rabbits marked his grave.
 The next day, he was elected to the Nevada State Assembly.

 On Monday, the Nevada brothel owner Dennis Hof was laid to rest in a lipstick-red casket strewn with roses.
 A floral arrangement approximating the silhouettes of two mating rabbits marked his grave.